Interact with Solana Programs

 Fireblocks simplifies interacting with Solana programs by allowing you to use the createTransaction endpoint.
 This endpoint supports Solana program calls through the PROGRAM_CALL operation, ensuring secure transaction signing and execution.

-Solana Program Calls can be executed in Fireblocks without whitelisting any addresses if the One Time Address feature is enabled.
-In this scenario, the Transaction Authorization Policy (TAP) rule should include a condition for the Program Call operation, with the destination set to Any.
+Solana Program Calls can be executed in Fireblocks without whitelisting any addresses if the One-Time Address feature is enabled.
+In this scenario, the Policy rule should include a condition for the Program Call operation, with the destination set to Any.

-For clients who prefer to work with whitelisted addresses due to security concerns and Fireblocks best practices, the TAP rule should be configured with the destination type set to Whitelisted only for any Program Call operation.
+For clients who prefer to work with whitelisted addresses due to security concerns and Fireblocks' best practices, the Policy rule should be configured with the destination type set to Whitelisted only for any Program Call operation.
 In this case, the client must whitelist the following addresses involved in the Solana Program Call transaction:

 1. Any non-prewhitelisted program: Fireblocks internally whitelists certain built-in Solana programs, including: